Tr1pl3x/bot-Alfred/alfred/README.md

     - You can now perform a coin flip by using command '!flip' and alfred and do the coin flip for you!

 ## 9th May 2023:
-    - You can now ask Alfred to generate a random number between two given numbers. [ command: ' !generate <min> <max>]
+    -   You can now ask Alfred to generate a random number between two given numbers.
+        [ command: ' !generate <min> <max>]
     -   The way that index.js calls around the functions of the bot has been changed.
-Till this commit, the bot can do functions such as rps, flip and generateRandom which is now named under funExt ( stands for fun Extensions).
+        Till this commit, the bot can do functions such as rps, flip and generateRandom.
+        These functions are now under 'funExt' ( stands for fun Extensions).
         This is done to improve the flow of the code and readability of the server code.